mxhess/p2pool-salvium-observer/README.md

 ## Operational instructions

-A docker-compose setup is provided and documented.
+A docker compose setup is provided and documented.

 If desired each tool can be run individually, but that is left to the user to configure, refer to Docker setup as reference.

 ### Requirements
-* `docker-compose` or similar
+* `docker compose` or similar
 * `git` installed
 * Disk space for new incoming historic data.
 Assume a few tens of MiB per day
 * A monerod non-pruned node running in unrestricted mode preferably, but can work with restricted mode.